KetherineWang/startup/notes.md

 - index.html
     - `<meta charset="UTF-8" />`
         - A metadata element in HTML is used to provide information about the HTML document, which is not displayed directly on the web page itself.
 This information is primarily intended for web browsers, search engines, and other automated systems that process the web page.
 Metadata elements are placed within the `<head>` section of an HTML document.
         - `UTF-8`: This is a character encoding that encompasses almost all characters and symbols in use around the world.
-By specifying UTF-8, you ensure that the browser correctly interprets the text in your HTML document.
+By specifying UTF-8, we ensure that the browser correctly interprets the text in our HTML document.
 This is especially important for displaying non-ASCII characters like those found in many languages other than English.
-Without this specification, browsers might default to a different encoding, potentially misinterpreting special characters in your document.
+Without this specification, browsers might default to a different encoding, potentially misinterpreting special characters in our document.
     - `<link rel="icon" href="favicon.ico" />`
         - `<link>` Tag: This tag defines the relationship between the current document and an external resource.
 It is placed within the `<head>` section of an HTML document.
         - `rel="icon"`: The `rel` (relationship) attribute specifies the type of relationship that the document has with the linked resource.
 In this case, `icon` indicates that the linked resource is an icon representing the document.